-"People with HIV should be screened for diabetes and prediabetes with an FPG test before starting antiretroviral therapy, at the time of switching antiretroviral therapy, and 3-6 months after starting or switching antiretroviral therapy.
-If initial screening results are normal, FPG should be checked annually.
+HIV "People with HIV should be screened for diabetes and prediabetes with a fasting glucose test before starting antiretroviral therapy, at the time of switching antiretroviral therapy, and 3-6 months after starting or switching antiretroviral therapy.
+If initial screening results are normal, fasting glucose should be checked annually.
 [Grade E] . . .
-People with HIV are at higher risk for developing prediabetes and diabetes on antiretroviral (ARV) therapies; a screening protocol is therefore recommended.
-The A1C test may underestimate glycemia in people with HIV; it is not recommended for diagnosis and may present challenges for monitoring" (American Diabetes Association Professional Practice Committee, 2023a).
+Individuals with HIV are at higher risk for developing prediabetes and diabetes on antiretroviral (ARV) therapies, so a screening protocol is recommended.
+The A1c test may underestimate glycemia in people with HIV; it is not recommended for diagnosis and may present challenges for monitoring" (ElSayed et al., 2023a)